From loom spaces to veering triangulations: Convexity

 \begin{theorem} Suppose that $\calL$ is a loom space.
-Then the realisation of the induced triangulation $\veer(\calL)$ is homeomorphic to $\RR^3$. \end{theorem}
+Then the realisation of its induced triangulation $\veer(\calL)$ is homeomorphic to $\RR^3$. \end{theorem}

 \begin{proof} Choose an ordering $(t_i)_{i \in \NN}$ for the tetrahedra of $\veer(\calL)$.
 Applying \refprop{FaceConnected}, we arrange matters so that any initial subsequence of $(t_i)$ is face-connected.
-Let $H_n$ be the convex hull of the union of the tetrahedron rectangles of the first $n$ tetrahedra.
-By \refprop{ThreeBall}, the realisation of $\veer(H_n)$ is a closed three-ball.
+Let $H_n$ be the convex hull of the cusps of the first $n$ tetrahedra.
+By \refprop{ThreeBall}, the realisation of $\veer(H_n)$ is a closed three-ball (minus finitely many boundary points).
 Taking interiors, we find that $|\veer(\calL)|$ is an increasing union of open three-balls.
 The theorem now follows from a result of Brown~\cite{Brown61}. \end{proof}

 \hrefdefaultfont{ \ttfamily}